Page content

 • Scope of this Policy

 The University has a range of policies in place to support employees’ health and wellbeing.
 In applying the Emergency Special Leave Policy, consideration should be given to the wider range of policies.
-Please note that the University has a Work Life Balance Policy which compliments the Emergency Special Leave Policy, and aims to help employ
+Please note that the University has a Work Life Balance Policy which compliments the Emergency Special Leave Policy, and aims to help employees consider, and apply, to work flexibly and balance both work and home life.

 The provisions of the Emergency Special Leave Policy apply to all categories of staff, including those on probation.
-This policy is effective from 1 August 2021 and is subject to review one year after its introduction.
+This policy is effective from 1 August 2021.

 Emergency Special Leave is granted for a consecutive number of working days and should not be based on the number of hours the individual is rostered to work per day.
 Entitlement will be on a pro-rata basis to normal/contractual days for those working a reduced number of days per week, and the individual will only be paid for their rostered work period.